 Gently lift and tighten the loose ligature immediately after withdrawing the needle to prevent backflow and bleeding [1].
 Trim excess suture and remove the piece of moistened low-lint disposable wipers [2].
 Videographer: this step is important!

 SCOPE: Ligature being lifted and tightened.

+(New shot).
+Trim excess sutures

 SCOPE: Wipers pieces being removed.

+4.11.2-4.11.3 are one shot

 Using a P200 (P-two-hundred) pipette, rinse the surgical cavity twice with 150 to 200 microliters of sterile water or saline [1].
 After checking for bleeds, reposition the soft tissue, salivary glands, and skin over the carotid artery and trachea [2].
 Using a suture needle holder and forceps, suture the incision with a 5-0 silk suture [3].